phoenixmcknight/ios-strings-lab-2/README.md

 let testString = "  How   about      thesespaces  ?  "
 //condensedString = " How about thesespaces ? "
 ```
+let testString = "  How   about      thesespaces  ?  "
+var testString2 = testString.replacingOccurrences(of: "   ", with:" ")

+print(testString2.replacingOccurrences(of: "  ", with:" "))

 ## Question 3